stormode/stormode/packages/stormode/README.md

 pnpm run dev
 ```

-For more information, visit <a href="https://stormode.dev" target="_blank" rel="noreferrer noopener">stormode.dev</a>.
+For more information, visit <a href="https://github.com/stormode/stormode/blob/main/README.md" target="_blank" rel="noreferrer noopener">here</a>.

 ## License

-This project is MIT licensed, you can find the license file <a href="https://github.com/stormode/stormode/blob/main/LICENSE" target="_blank" rel="noreferrer noopener" >here</a>.
+This project is MIT licensed, you can find the license file [here](./LICENSE).